Aston Villa Logo

 Aston Villa Logo 2016

-2016 was especially bad for Aston Villa: the team was kicked out of the Premier League and then paid £ 100,000 for a new logo similar to the previous one.
-The designers just removed the word “PREPARED,” enlarged the lion a little, and added claws to it.
+2016 was a particularly unfortunate year for Aston Villa: the team was thrown out of the Premier League and then paid £100,000 for a new logo similar to the previous one.
+The designers just removed the word “PREPARED,” slightly enlarged the lion, and added claws.

 2023 – today